knowit/snappysense/aws-iot-backend/DATA-MODEL.md

 ## DEVICE

 An entry in `DEVICE` represents a single sensor device, possibly containing many distinct sensors for environmental factors.
 The default for `enabled` is 1.
-The default for `reading_interval` is something sensible, on the order of 1 hour.
+The default for `interval` is something sensible, on the order of 1 hour.

 DynamoDB table name: `snappy_device`.
 Primary key: `device`.